 Don’t Relent in your Marketing Efforts (Conclusion)

 Writing product descriptions for social media presents content creators with a unique challenge.
-You need to adhere to social media standards (content type, length, keywords, and hashtags) while also ticking off traditional eCommerce boxes (SEO, visuals, and testimonials).
+You need to understand “what is selling” as you need to adhere to social media standards (content type, length, keywords, and hashtags) while also ticking off traditional eCommerce boxes (SEO, visuals, and testimonials).

 To start, choose the right social media platforms for your brand and target audience and create a content plan on how to promote your products.
 With the right set of multimedia, good copy, and the right calls to action, you will successfully increase your social media sales going forward.